 Roma.
 The Eternal City.
 It also happens to be one of my favorite destinations.
 It’s a magical place where history, culture, food, fashion, and religion collide.
-I’ve been to Rome on four separate occasions and returning for a fifth visit this summer.
+I’ve been to Rome on five separate occasions, with my last visit in summer 2018.
 As a native Newyorker, there is a sense of familiarity in the hustle and bustle of the Italian capital.
 But there’s so much more to Rome than just its seemingly hectic pace.
 Read on for some ideas on what to see and do while visiting this fantastic city.

 The Lay of the Land

 Despite being a capital city, the main city center of Rome is relatively small and mostly walkable.
 Most visitors of the city would concentrate their time in the area that is bordered by the following:

 Of course, there are things to do outside of these “walls” but the majority of sights are located within this sector.

 You can totally visit the major sights on your own, or opt to join a tour with a professional guide instead.
 I’ve done it both ways and they each have their merits.
 Undecided on which one to go for?
 Consider whether you’ll want someone to provide historical context and answer any questions you may have, or if you’d be satisfied with, at most, a recorded audio guide and visit at your own pace.
 If you’re going at it solo, I highly recommend downloading the Rick Steves Audio Europe app.
 It’s a free app that works without internet connection and contains some great information for first-time visitors, including guides of major sights and walks around town.